MSc Facade Engineering

 - A honours degree of 2:2 in an engineering, built environment or architecture related subject plus a minimum of two years in professional practice or a related industry.

 - A first degree in an engineering, built environment or architecture related subject from an overseas institution that can be demonstrated to be equivalent to the above.

-- Any other non standard route will need to be assess on individual basis but will require a minimum of 5 years in an appropriate/related industry.
+- Any other non-standard route will need to be assessed on an individual basis but will require a minimum of five years in an appropriate/related industry.